 You have probably seen interviews of famous people where the interviewer has branded them ‘difficult’ or ‘uncooperative’.
 There’s a classic clip of a famous Hollywood star who mainly answers ‘yep’ and ‘nope’ to most of the questions.
-It’s clear than the interviewer asked too many closed questions that only required one word answers, usually ‘yes’ or ‘no’.
+It’s clear that the interviewer asked too many closed questions that only required one-word answers, usually ‘yes’ or ‘no’.
 It’s obvious that if you ask someone ‘Do you like X’ you get a very different response if you ask ‘How do you feel about X?’ or ‘What’s your opinion of X?’.
 Asking questions with a ‘who, what, where or how‘, will open out the conservation.
 That’s why they are called open questions.
 Closed questions are all about the questioner’s agenda.
-Open questions help along the two-way conversation.
+Open questions help open out a two-way conversation.

 Be patient: The other person may not know all of these small-talk tips

 If someone launches into a monologue, just be patient.
 Not everyone knows the rules of small-talk.
 Sometimes, we just have to accept the opportunity to practice patience and practice listening skills.
 Of course, any experience is also an opportunity for reflection.
 This is important to learning any skill.
 So sometime after the encounter, just pause and make a few notes about how it went.
 There’s no need for a full-scale post-mortem.
 Just a couple of learning points will do.